moneroexamples/compile-cpp-ethereum-on-arch/README.md

 To compile and run the [Mist](https://github.com/ethereum/mist) browser and the [Ethereum wallet](https://github.com/ethereum/meteor-dapp-wallet), [meteor](https://www.meteor.com/) and [electron](http://electron.atom.io/) frameworks, and [mongodb](https://www.mongodb.com/) database are required.
 The meteor can be easily installed from AUR repositories, while the electron using node package manager [npm](https://www.npmjs.com/).
-Mongodb and npm (as part of nodejs) will be installed automatically as part of meteor's dependencies.
+Mongodb will be installed automatically as part of meteor's dependencies.

 #### Install dependencies: